walkerchiu/nextjs-starter-kit-with-typescript/README.md

-# Next.js Starter Kit with TypeScript
+# Next.js Starter Kit with TypeScript and TailwindCSS

 ## Get Started For IDE